Taku-pg/Time_Stamp_App/README.md

 # Time stamp application

-This is a sample project using spring framework for learning purpose.
+## Overview

-This application is designed to facilitate worker's time stamp service.
+This application is designed to facilitate worker's working time stamp service which records their work/break hours and calculate thier salary based on their hourly rate.

+It also provides functionality to visualise employees and departments working hour statistics in chart.

 ## Features
+#### This application supports following features:
+- Logging
+- Authentication
+- Role-based authorization
+- Error handling & Validation

+## User functionalities
 ### Administrator:
 - Add/Delete employee
 - Modify employees’ information (salary, name, etc.)